munaashe/denis-gocanvas/README.md

    Open your web browser and navigate to `http://localhost:3000` to explore the Brewery App.

+## API Description

+The Brewery App utilizes the [Open Brewery DB](https://www.openbrewerydb.org/) API, which provides a simple RESTful interface to access information about breweries across the United States.
+The API offers endpoints to retrieve brewery details, including names, types, locations, and contact information.

+### How It Was Used

+In this application, the API is called to fetch a list of breweries, enabling users to search and filter the results based on their preferences.
+The data is managed using React Query, which handles fetching, caching, and synchronizing the data with the server efficiently.

+## Trade-offs and Limitations

+Due to time constraints during development, a few potential features and enhancements were not implemented, including:

+- **Dark Theme Toggle**: Implementing a dark theme toggle for improved user experience during different lighting conditions was planned but not completed.
+- **Unit Tests**: Writing comprehensive unit tests to ensure the reliability and robustness of the application was another area that was limited by time.
+Unit tests can help catch bugs early and improve code maintainability.

 ## Features

 - **Search Functionality**: Easily search for breweries by name.